 Every mouth is different, and there is more than one effective way to brush.
-Deciding which way is best for your child depends largely on your child's teeth positions and gum condition.
+Deciding which way is best for your child depends largely on their teeth positions and gum condition.
 Talk with your child's pediatric dentist or primary care provider to decide which brushing method is best for your child's mouth.

-Instead, healthcare providers recommend the following method:
+Generally, most healthcare providers advise the following method:

 What type of toothbrush should be used?

 Use a child-sized toothbrush.
 The brush should have a handle suitable for firm grasping.
 The bristles of the brush should be soft, nylon, and rounded at the ends.
 This helps ensure that the brush bristles are gentle to the gums and tooth surfaces.
 Soft, polished bristles let you reach into the crevice between the teeth and gums to remove plaque without damaging the gums.
 Some brushes are too abrasive and can wear down the tooth enamel.
 So, in most cases, medium and hard bristles are not advised.
 Only gentle pressure is needed when brushing to remove the plaque.
 Too much pressure can cause the gums to recede and can wear away the tooth surface.

 Generally, brushing is advised twice a day for at least 2 minutes each time.
 People often think they are brushing long enough.
 But in fact, most people spend less than 1 minute brushing.
 In addition, it is generally better to brush 2 minutes twice a day instead of brushing quickly 5 or more times during the day.

 It's important to brush teeth during the day while at school or play.
 Keeping a toothbrush handy, in a desk or backpack, increases the chance that your child will brush during the day.
 Make brushing before bedtime and in the morning a routine part of your child's day.

 Facts about toothpaste

 Brushing with toothpaste (particularly toothpaste with fluoride) helps to: